jared-richard-clarke/student/notes/pratt-parser/crockford.md

             return n.std();
         }
         v = expression(0);
+        // In this parser, assignments and invocations are the only
+        // expressions allowed in statement positions.
         if (!v.assignment && v.id !== "(") {
             v.error("Bad expression statement.");
         }
         advance(";");
         return v;
     };

+    // "The statements function parses statements until it sees (end) or } which
+    // signals the end of a block.
+The function returns a statement, an array
+    // of statements, or null if there were no statements present."

     let statements = function () {
         let a = [],